 Overview

 A conventional EELS implementation involves the incorporation of an energy loss spectrometer onto a transmission electron microscope (TEM).
 The TEM utilizes accelerated electrons to image and magnify regions of an electron transparent sample.
-Due to their very small de Broglie wavelength (0.0025 nm for 200 keV electrons), these electrons have an extremely high resolving power that enable you to image features at the atomic scale.
-The ability to steer and focus electrons with magnetic fields allows manufacturers to form strong lenses and relatively compact instruments that can fit in a lab space the size of a typical room.
+Due to their very small de Broglie wavelength (0.0025 nm for 200 keV electrons), these electrons have an extremely high resolving power that enables you to image features at the atomic scale.
+The ability to steer and focus electrons with magnetic fields allows manufacturers to form strong lenses and relatively compact instruments that fit a lab space the size of a typical room.

 Types of EELS systems